kompanie-dev/reagenz/documentation/STORE.md

 ```

 If you want to access the selector data in your component, you first have to define them in the constructor.
-After that they will be available in the render function as destructered object.
+After that they will be available in the render function as destructered array.

 ```js
 import { Component } from "@kompanie/reagenz";